Joan Chodorow: Early life

 Joan Chodorow was born on May 29, 1937 in New York City.
 She was born to a Jewish family, the only child of Ukrainian sculptor and painter Eugene Chodorow, and American journalist Lily Chodorow.
 In 1941, they moved together to Southern California.
 Chodorow credits her childhood playing on a trapeze in her backyard and dancing in a "magic circle" during Jane Denham's dance classes as her earliest experiences of imaginative expression through movement.
 These experiences led her to understand more about the body/psyche connection and its essential role in healing and growth.

 As a young adult, Chodorow danced professionally but felt unsatisfied by the emphasis on performance.
 Seeking to find more meaning in her work, she chose to shift her career to teaching dance classes to children at and managing the Community Dance Studio in Los Angeles, California.
 While there, she collaborated with Ethel Young, the director of Heights Cooperative Nursery School, to develop a way of using the arts in core curriculum for early childhood education; aspects of their collaboration were later used in the development of Head Start.

 Career

 Dance/movement therapy

 Emerging from her work teaching children at the Community Dance Studio, in 1962 Joan was hired to teach dance to children with autism at the psychiatric unit in County Hospital in Los Angeles, California, thus beginning her career as a dance/movement therapist.
 That year, she also began analysis with Kate Marcus, one of the founding members of what became the C.G.
 Jung Institute of Los Angeles.
-During this period, she began to study and collaborate with Trudi Schoop and Mary Starks Whitehouse, as well as with Irmgard Bartenieff and Alma Hawkins.
-In later years, Chodorow led individual and group movement therapy sessions with adults at Cottage General Hospital in Santa Barbara, California.
+Chodorow later led individual and group movement therapy sessions with adults at Cottage General Hospital in Santa Barbara, California.